Volunteer Income Tax Assistance (VITA)

 Delays of Refunds.

-- The IRS can’t issue refunds before February 15 for tax returns with claims for the Earned Income Tax Credit (EITC) and the Additional Child Tax Credit (ACTC).
+The IRS estimates that the earliest refunds for tax returns with claims for the Earned Income Tax Credit (EITC) and the Additional Child Tax Credit (ACTC) will be mid-February if direct deposit is selected.
 This applies to the ENTIRE REFUND and not just the credit amounts.
 All social security numbers used to claim the EITC must be issued on or before the due date of the return (including extensions).
 You may not later claim the credit on a late original return or an amended return (an identity theft feature).